MichaelMBradley/CSGOCaseValues/img/README.md

 ![Relative pricing](https://raw.githubusercontent.com/MichaelMBradley/CSGOCaseValues/master/img/relativepricing.png)

-This image displays the relative average prices of the different wears as a multiple of the average price of the battle-scarred non-stattrak skin.
+This image displays the relative average prices of the different wears as a multiple of the average price of the battle-scarred non-StatTrak skin.
 The subplots are divided by the rarity of the skins in question.
+Interestingly, the prices of well-worn skins are (in general) higher than the prices of field-tested skins.

 Generated: 2020-11-20